 When it comes to investing in a 529 plan, typically the earlier you can start putting money away, the better.

 Still, it’s never too late to start saving for college.
 Money set aside when a child is 16 will still have several years to grow, assuming you use those funds to pay for the later years of undergraduate expenses, or even graduate school.

 Your Financial Advisor can help you choose a 529 plan as part of your wealth strategy.
 He or she can also offer valuable guidance as it relates to regulatory changes and during times of market volatility.

-“A Financial Advisor can help you project what your costs could be, provide guidance on selecting a 529 plan, recommend an asset allocation and tailor your contribution schedule based on your needs,” says Marc Dextraze, Managing Director, Morgan Stanley Wealth Management Investment Solutions, and Co-Head of Product Development for Traditional Investment Products.
+“A Financial Advisor can help you project what your costs could be, provide guidance on selecting a 529 plan, recommend an asset allocation and tailor your contribution schedule based on your needs,” says Marc Dextraze, Managing Director, Morgan Stanley Wealth Management Investment Solutions, and Head of Traditional Investment Products.